Hear from our editors: Best hotel credit cards of January 2026

 It’s important to recognize that no hotel card is best for everyone.
 To fit a variety of needs, we tried to provide a range of hotel cards that appeal to all sorts of travelers, from those who are on a budget to those who want a more-luxurious experience or who are traveling on business.

-How to make the most of your hotel credit card
+How to choose the best hotel credit card for you

 FAQs about hotel credit cards